AdrianWR/ft_printf/README.md

 | **x**		 | int in hex base (lowercase)	|
 | **X**		 | int in hex base (uppercase)	|
 | **%**		 | '%' char literal				|

+## Getting Started
+The static library `libftprintf.a` is ready to use after compilation.
+Pay attention to the requirement of `libft.a`, so any dependencies are fetched right away.
+The following script may be suitable to build on any macOS or Linux system.

+	git clone git@github.com:AdrianWR/ft_printf.git --recurse-submodules

+## Linking to your project
+If, by some obscureous reason you must use an alternative to libc's printf function, you may use this library by running the following script:

+	git submodule add git@github.com:AdrianWR/ft_printf.git
+	git submodule update --init --recursive

+Link the library to your project with the following compilation flags:

+	-I.<path/to/ft_printf_repository/include> -L.<path/to/ft_printf_repository> -lftprintf